bertocarl/triangle-tracker/README.md

 ## TRIANGLE TRACKER

-Determine if a triangle is equilateral, isosceles, scalene, or not a triangle.
+This application determine if a triangle is equilateral, isosceles, scalene, or not a triangle.

+##  Description

 An equilateral triangle has all three sides the same length.